 Changes to rateable values

-From 1 April 2018, unmeasured water and sewerage charges will be calculated by reference to the same rateable value as business rates.
+From 1 April 2018, unmeasured water and sewerage charges will be calculated using the most recent rateable value of your premises.
+These rateable values are:

 - when the property was built